The Birth of a War Machine

 The Deep Formation: Ranks and Files

-When the phalanx formed up, each man’s shield overlapped with the shield of the man to his left.
-This created a continuous, interlocking shield wall that was nearly impossible to penetrate from the front.
+When the phalanx formed up, each man's shield overlapped with the shield of the man to his left.
+This created a continuous, interlocking barrier that was nearly impossible to penetrate from the front.
 The right wing of the phalanx was traditionally the weakest point because the shield was carried on the left arm, leaving the right side exposed.
 To compensate, Spartan commanders placed their best troops on the right, often led by the king himself.
 This side would attempt to outflank the enemy while the left held firm.
 The discipline to maintain this overlap under fire was what separated Spartan hoplites from their less-trained counterparts.

 Early Life and Military Education